bersling/tsmean-amp/app/pages/articles/angular/implementing-a-live-search-aka-search-as-you-type-with-angular.md

 ## Live Search Example with Angular

 The way to go for building something like this in Angular is with rxjs and observables.
-What we're going to build is an input field that triggers emits debounced, distinct values while you're typing.
-This should be good enough in most use cases.
+What we're going to build is an input field that emits debounced, distinct values while you're typing.
+This should be good enough for most use cases.

 There are two parts for our solution.
 The search input field and the component using it.
 Let's call them `app-search-input` and `app-search-page`.